-If you don’t effectively align your team’s expectations, your onboarding strategy can be unsuccessful due to a disconnect between what has been promised, what the customer expects and the reality of the situation.
+If you don’t effectively align your team’s expectations, your SaaS onboarding strategy can be unsuccessful due to a disconnect between what has been promised, what the customer expects and the reality of the situation.
 In order to avoid any disconnect, it’s important to spend time on developing your pre-sale content, speaking to potential customers and maintaining regular training for your sales teams to ensure that they know what your onboarding and customer success programs should entail.

 It requires consistency, time and effort to keep your sales team on the right track.
 It will also evolve as your company grows, so continuous optimization of your onboarding process and training for your teams is key.

 Aligning your sales teams with your expectations for your onboarding process starts with providing them with useful content to help them and the customer understand.
 This might include web pages, downloads, and engagement tools that they can easily access and use to walk customers through the process.
 Investing time and money into developing effective content is just as important as investing in content to market your product.

 Communicate with Prospects

 It’s surprising how often this next tactic for customer success is not used.
 Having a conversation with a prospect before they even sign up is an excellent investment of your time.
 This not only helps you easily explain and set the right expectations for the process, but also builds credibility.
 It can also provide your onboarding teams with useful insight into the concerns and hesitations customers have and identify any patterns that you can improve.